WORLD

 The World and Everything in It

+Culture Friday, a couple classic films about racial prejudice, two stories that may bode well for the future

+Today's news and a conversation with John Stonestreet about abortion and the March for Life, plus: home video reviewer Phil Boatwright recommends The Searchers and To Kill a Mockingbird, a report about developments in Gambia and (possibly) in North Korea, and more.

-Building the wall, the pr0-life generation, feeling good (so far)
+Building the wall, the pro-life generation, feeling good (so far)

 Today's news and President Trump takes aim at the southern border and sanctuary cities with two more executive orders, plus: making the pro-life case on college campuses, commentary from Cal Thomas, and more.